 Men with over-development of breast tissue have a condition called gynecomastia.
-The surgery to correct the condition is considered a cosmetic procedure.
+The surgery to correct this condition is considered a cosmetic procedure.

-Every type of surgery has risks, but the risk of complications can be reduced by carefully following all instructions before and after the procedure.
-The most common postsurgical problems are infections and scarring.
-Each, when identified and treated early, can be managed successfully.
+The most common post-surgical problems are infections and scarring.
+Each complication, when identified and treated early, can be managed successfully.

 Women who plan to breastfeed after breast reduction surgery may produce less milk.
 Changes in the breasts during pregnancy or as a result of weight fluctuations can alter the results of a previous breast reduction surgery.

 Breast reduction patients can expect to spend the night in the hospital or may be required to have a post-operative office visit the day after surgery.

 Following surgery, the typical patient has a permanent "lollipop" shaped scar around the nipple with a straight line down toward the crease under the breast.
 Initially, the scars will be red but will gradually fade over a 10 to 12 month period.

 You will be prescribed medications to manage the swelling and pain.
 Some pain or discomfort may last for one to two weeks.
 You should avoid any form of heavy lifting or straining and take sufficient time off from work and other responsibilities to allow for a full recovery.